joaopaulopmedeiros/report-generator/README.md

 # Report Generator

 ## Description
-This repo addresses a memory-safe csv report generation on cloud environments with .NET
+This repo addresses a memory-safe csv report generation on cloud environments with .NET.
+Multipart upload is a feature key to generate file on demand at a given chunk size (eg: 5MB).

 ## Clouds Providers
 <p align="left">